-- (a) Controls changes to the core reactivity, and thereby reactor power, by moving neutron absorbing control rods within the reactor core as initiated by: - (i) The plant operator, when the RCIS is placed in manual or semiautomatic mode of operation - (ii) The Power Generation and Control System (PGCS) when the PGCS, automatic power regulator (APR), and RCIS are in automatic mode The automatic rod movement mode of the automatic power regulator (APR), when RCIS is placed in the automatic mode of operation. - (b) Provides summary display information for the plant operator, indicative of aggregated control rod positions, status of the control rods, and the FMCRDs on the RCIS dedicated operator interface (DOI).-Displays summary information for the plant operator about positions of the control rods in the core and status of the FMCRDs and RCIS.
-This summary information is provided by a RCIS dedicated operator interface (DOI) on the main control panel.
-There are dual-redundant measurements of the absolute rod position during normal FMCRD conditions.
-If one position detector fails for an individual FMCRD, the failed position detector can be bypassed and the unit can continue to operate without power restrictions.
+- (a) Controls changes to the core reactivity, and thereby reactor power, by moving neutron absorbing control rods within the reactor core as initiated by: - (i) The plant operator, when the RCIS is placed in manual or semiautomatic mode of operation - (ii) The Power Generation and Control System (PGCS) when the PGCS, automatic power regulator (APR), and RCIS are in automatic mode.
+The automatic rod movement mode of the automatic power regulator (APR), when RCIS is placed in the automatic mode of operation. - (b) Provides summary display information for the plant operator, indicative of aggregated control rod positions, status of the control rods, and the FMCRDs on the RCIS dedicated operator interface (DOI).
+Displays summary information for the plant operator about positions of the control rods in the core and status of the FMCRDs and RCIS.
+This

-- (c) Provides FMCRD status and control rod position and status data to other plant systems which require such data (e.g., the plant process computer-system).
-Plant Computer Function). - (f) Provides the capability for insertion of all rods by an alternate and diverse method, based on receiving a command signals from the Recirculation Flow Control System (RFCS).
-This function is called the alternate rod insertion (ARI) function. - (g) Provides for insertion of selected control rods for core thermal-hydraulic stability control or for mitigation of a loss of feedwater heating event; called the selected control rod run-in (SCRRI) function, based on receiving SCRRI command signals from the RFCS. - (2) System Description
+- summary information is provided by a RCIS dedicated operator interface (DOI) on the main control panel. - (c) Provides FMCRD status and control rod position and status data to other plant systems which require such data (e.g., the Plant Computer Function plant process computer system). - (f) Provides the capability for insertion of all rods by an alternate and diverse method, based on receiving a command signals from the Recirculation Flow Control System (RFCS).
+This function is called the alternate rod insertion (ARI) function. - (g) Provides for insertion of selected control rods for core thermal-hydraulic stability control or for mitigation of a loss of feedwater heating event; called the selected control rod run-in (SCRRI) function, based on receiving SCRRI command signals from the RFCS.

+(2) System Description

 The RCIS is a dual redundant system consisting of two independent channels for normal monitoring of control rod positions and executing control rod movement commands.
-Each channel receives separate input signals and both channelsperform the same function.
-Disagreement between the two channels results in rod motion inhibit.
+Each channel receives separate input signals and both channels perform the same function.
+Disagreement between the twochannels results in rod motion inhibit.
 Under normal conditions, each channel receives separate input signals and both channels perform the same functions.
 The outputs of the two channels are continuously compared.
 For normal functions of enforcing and monitoring control rod positions and emergency rod insertion, the outputs of the two channels must be in agreement.
 Any sustained disagreement between the two channels would result in a rod block.
 However, when the conditions for generating a rod block signal in a single channel are satisfied, that channel alone can issue a rod block signal.
-For the FMCRD emergency insertion functions (Scram-Follow, ARI, SCRRI), 3-out-of-3 logic is used in the inverter control logic with the additional input signal coming from the associated emergency rod insertion panels.
+For the FMCRD emergency insertion functions (scram-follow, ARI, SCRRI), 3-out-of-3 logic is used in the inverter control logic with the additional input signal coming from the associated emergency rod insertion panels.
 An automatic single channel bypass feature (only activated when an emergency insertion function is activated) is also provided to assure high availability for the emergency insertion functions when a single channel failure condition exists.